sahilsinghrana/sahilsinghrana.github.io/src/content/snippets/download-using-curl/index.md

 ## Some Background

-### What is curl?
+### What is cURL?

-> curl is used in command lines or scripts to transfer data. curl is also used in cars, television sets, routers, printers, audio equipment, mobile phones, tablets, medical devices, settop boxes, computer games, media players and is the Internet transfer engine for thousands of software applications in over twenty billion installations.
+> cURL is used in command lines or scripts to transfer data. cURL is also used in cars, television sets, routers, printers, audio equipment, mobile phones, tablets, medical devices, settop boxes, computer games, media players and is the Internet transfer engine for thousands of software applications in over twenty billion installations.

-> curl is used daily by virtually every Internet-using human on the globe.
+> cURL is used daily by virtually every Internet-using human on the globe.
 >
 > -- [Taken from official website](https://curl.se/#:~:text=curl%20is%20used,on%20the%20globe.)

-### Prerequisites
+### Install cURL

 Before using the `curl` command, ensure curL is installed in your system: